seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab03-Configure-and-deploy-a-non-relational-data-storage-solution.md

 #### Task 1: Create Azure Storage account

-In this task, you will create an azure storage account.
+In this task, you will learn how to use Azur portal to create an azure storage account.

 #### Pre-requisites for this task